Sometimes an obvious thing to one ain’t so much so to another. Case in point: The notion that the Internet and Wi-Fi are two different things.

 Since we need to connect many devices to the Internet simultaneously, the device we hook to the terminal is almost always a router, which creates our own local network.

-(And when you use a Wi-Fi router, you then have a Wi-Fi local network.
-Many terminal devices actually have a modem and Wi-Fi router in one.
+(And when you use a Wi-Fi router, you then have a local Wi-Fi network.
+Many terminal devices have a modem and Wi-Fi router in one.
 There’s an official name for combo device — it’s a “gateway.”)

 This Internet distribution takes place via regular network cables or Wi-Fi signals.
 You can read more about this in my post about how to build a home network from scratch.

 So when your device, like a smartphone, connects to your home Wi-Fi, it becomes part of your home local network.
 If this network has a connection to the Internet (like a cable broadband plan), then your phone will get online via Wi-Fi, too.

 That said, as you’re reading this right now, chances are the device you’re using currently connects to the router of your local network (likely via Wi-Fi).
 That router connects to a terminal device (a modem or a gateway), and the terminal device connects to the Internet.

 And voila!
 You’re now reading what I wrote about the things that must have happened for you to be able to be reading what I wrote.
 Amazing!

 You can have the Internet without Wi-Fi.
 In this case, your computer needs to connect to the modem via a network cable.